libreisaac/gentoo-installation-guide-resources/transcript.md

 Installing Gentoo might seem a little daunting, but I promise you can do it.
 While the entire installation could take many hours, the vast majority of that time is waiting for software to compile; so you can expect to put in about an hour of actual effort.

-Future videos in this series will cover topics including, but not limited to: Tor and I2P, Bitcoin and Lightning, a full office suite, OBS, video, audio and image editing software, Neovim for programming, and even Steam and Proton for gaming.

 That's enough rambling; let's get started.

 ## Media Creation Redirect